-Chemoreceptors are stimulated by a change in the chemical composition of their immediate environment.
+Chemoreceptors are stimulated by changes in the chemical composition of their immediate environment.
 There are many types of chemoreceptor spread throughout the body which help to control different processes including taste, smell and breathing.

-- Increasing the respiratory rate and tidal volume, to allow more oxygen to enter the lungs and subsequently diffuse into the blood
+- The respiratory rate and tidal volume are increased to allow more oxygen to enter the lungs and subsequently diffuse into the blood

-- Directing blood flow towards the kidneys and the brain (as these organs are the most sensitive to hypoxia)
+- Blood flow is directed towards the kidneys and the brain (as these organs are the most sensitive to hypoxia)

-- Increasing Cardiac Output in order to maintain blood flow, and therefore oxygen supply to the body’s tissues.
+- Cardiac Output is increased to maintain blood flow, and therefore oxygen supply to the body’s tissues

-- An increase in pCO2 leads to an increase in ventilation.
-This results in more CO2 being blown off and so the pCO2 returns to normal
+- Detection of an increase in pCO2 leads to an increase in ventilation.
+More CO2 is exhaled, the pCO2 decreases and returns to normal.

-- A decrease in pCO2 leads to a decrease in ventilation.
-This results in more CO2 being retained in our lungs and so the pCO2 returns to normal.
+- Detection of a decrease in pCO2 leads to a decrease in ventilation.
+Less CO2 is retained in the lungs, the pCO2 increases and returns to normal.

-The mechanism behind how central chemoreceptors detect the arterial pCO2 is actually slightly more complicated than first thought.
-In fact, these receptors actually detect changes in the pH of the Cerebral Spinal Fluid (CSF).
+The mechanism behind how central chemoreceptors detect changes in arterial pCO2 is more complex, and is related to changes in the pH of the Cerebral Spinal Fluid (CSF).

-The pH of the CSF is established by the ratio of pCO2 : concentration of HCO3– ions.
+The pH of the CSF is established by the ratio of pCO2 : [HCO3–].

-However if pCO2 levels stay abnormal over a substantial period of time, e.g. three days or more, specialised cells (called Choroid Plexus cells) within the Blood Brain Barrier allow HCO3– ions to enter the CSF.
-As such the system can be ‘reset’ to a different pCO2 by manipulating the pH – which can be relevant in certain diseases, such as Chronic Obstructive Pulmonary Disease (COPD).
+However if pCO2 levels stay abnormal for a longer period of time, e.g. three days or more, choroid plexus cells within the blood brain barrier allow HCO3– ions to enter the CSF.
+Movement of HCO3– ions alters the pH which in turn resets the pCO2 to a different value.
+This can be relevant in certain diseases, such as Chronic Obstructive Pulmonary Disease (COPD).

 Clinical Relevance – Hypoventilation

-Hypoventilation leads to a build-up of Carbon Dioxide within the body, commonly known as hypercapnia, which causes the blood to become acidic when dissolved.
-This is dangerous as it can cause vital proteins, such as enzymes, to denature.
+Hypoventilation is a decrease in the rate of ventilation which leads to a build-up of carbon dioxide within the body, commonly known as hypercapnia.
+This causes the blood to become acidic when dissolved, and can be dangerous as it can cause vital proteins, such as enzymes, to denature.

 Common causes include: COPD, chest wall deformities, neurological defects and obesity.